dcbau/FreeGrid/README.md

 ## Quick Start

 ### Before starting the application
-- The application will use the default audio device of the operating system.
-Please select the appropriate device before starting the application as selecting audio devices while running the application is currently not possible.

 - SteamVR needs to be running in the background with both trackers connected.